microsoft/vscode-docs/docs/python/environments.md

 The PYTHONPATH environment variable, which can be included in a [Environment variable definitions file](#environment-variable-definitions-file), specifies where Python should look for modules.
 The value of PYTHONPATH can contain multiple path values separated by `os.pathsep` (semicolons on Windows, colons on Linux/MacOS).
 Invalid paths are ignored.

 In VS Code, PYTHONPATH affects debugging, linting, IntelliSense, unit testing, and any other operation that depends on Python resolving modules.
-For example, suppose you have code in a `src` folder and tests in the `tests` folder.
+For example, suppose you have source code in a `src` folder and tests in a `tests` folder.
 When running tests, however, they can't normally access modules in `src` unless you hard-code relative paths.
 To solve this, add the path to `src` to PYTHONPATH.

 For more information, including referring to ZIP files, see [PYTHONPATH](https://docs.python.org/3.7/using/cmdline.html#envvar-PYTHONPATH) (docs.python.org).